CennoxX/userscripts/README.md

 </details>

 ###### [JSON-LD from IMDb to QuickStatements](https://greasyfork.org/scripts/377488-json-ld-from-imdb-to-quickstatements/)
-Get data from JSON-LD of IMDb to QuickStatements, to publish it on Wikidata
+Gets data from JSON-LD of IMDb to QuickStatements, to publish it on Wikidata

 <details>
 <summary>details</summary>